THG-Headless/thg-altitude-docs/src/content/docs/astro-integration/v2.0.0/index.md

 x-example-new-header : request.headers.get('old-header-name')
 ```

-### KV
+## KV

 **Type:** `Array[]` \
 **Required: True**

 An array of KV options can be supplied.
 Below are the options that should be supplied per entry.
-See the [Edge KV](/guides/edge-kv/#astro-integration) guide for more details.
+See the [Edge KV](/docs/astro-integration/guides/edge-kv) guide for more details.

-This field is required even if all locale-specific configs have their own KV entries.
+This field is required even if all locale specific configs have their own KV entries.
 So use this section either for a sensible set of default values or leave it as an empty array if you are sure that all locales have correct KV configs.

 ```javascript
 kv: [